dorcoh/blog/_posts/2017-06-19-entropy-patch.md

 math: true
 ---
-I describe here a patch I've made to SearchTreeSampler - an approximate SAT model counter by [Stefano Ermon](https://cs.stanford.edu/~ermon/).
+I describe here a patch I've made to SearchTreeSampler - an approximate SAT model counter by [Stefano Ermon](https://cs.stanford.edu/~ermon/). lly
 The [patch](https://github.com/dorcoh/hashing-optimization) leverages the uniform solution sampling method to compute the entropy of CNF formula, a new property of SAT formulas which I'll define below.

+So before we dive in, here's a bit of motivation:

+SAT is NP-Hard problem, briefly that means there is no efficient algorithm (with polynomial complexity) that solve this problem.
+Moreover, the problem gets harder (exponentially) as we increase its input (the number of variables).

+There's also an annual contest for SAT solvers (programs that solve the SAT problem) which are heavily used in the industry on the domain of formal verification.

 # Preliminaries